bencarr/craft-entrypassword/README.md

 The Entry Password field object, with its label and settings.
 Returns `null` for entries without an Entry Password field.

 **entry.entryPasswordFieldValue** `string|null`<br>
 The raw password value from the Entry Password field.
-Returns `null` for entries without an Entry Password field, and entries with a empty password value.
+Returns `null` for entries without an Entry Password field, and entries with an empty password value.

 ## Validating Passwords